 I strongly recommend Vittles Vaults, often used for dog kibble.
 While nothing plastic is truly rodent-proof, these containers are awesome.
 I have had no rodent issues yet, and they are totally impermeable to bugs.

-- GAMMA2: Dog & cat dry food stays fresh & nutritious with our collection of airtight food...
+- Gamma2: Keep dry dog and cat food fresh with our collection of airtight food containers;...